 Which is the Best Lavender Field to Visit?

 The answer really is, “it all depends on what you’re looking for.”
 You should do your own research to determine which the best for you and what times it’s open to the public, by going on its website or calling.
+Also make sure the farm is welcoming visitors.
+Be mindful of not overcrowding.
 Tip: I always visit the geo tag of a particular location on Instagram to see what it looks like before I go.
 Chances are, you’ll be able to find a very recent photo of the location, so you’ll know exactly what to expect.
 I also do this to get inspiration for photos and to know what the best places are to shoot.

 Weir’s Lane and Terre Bleu are both about an hour away from downtown Toronto (and about 30-40 minutes away from each other).
 Prince Edward County Lavender is another large Lavender field, but it’s about twice as far as Terre Bleu.